vsantos/k8s-tanker/README.md

 The first execution can take some time due to the virtual machine creation.

+## Running my own apps

+You don't have to stick to the default 'wordpress' example project, to deploy your own kubernetes' application follow these steps:

+- create a dir located at `k8s-apps/` with the needed *.yamls
+- add your app the list of apps (`KUBE_APPS`) located at `config/environment.sh`
+- run `./tanker` to create the new app

+Tanker will not give to you the exposed URL because it can vary due to specific configuration for you services.
+To check by yourself:

+`minikube service ${MY_SERVICE_NAME} --url`

 ## Security

 It's highly recommended that **you do not** use tanker in production environments.
 The purpose of this project is to setup a development environment the quickest way.
 After that the deployment of your POC must be done with a secure Kubernetes Cluster using one of the following tools: `kops` or `kubeadm`